-This polymer modified wearing course is used to increase durability, strength and safety aspects of the riding surface in dry or wet driving.
-The mix is suitable to solve cracking and deformation problem high skid resistance standard.
-It offers high texture in the range of 0.8-1.2mm.
+This polymer modified wearing course is used to increase durability, strength and safety aspects of the riding surface in dry or

 The mix is recommended to be used in highly stressed areas such as climbing lanes or where there is a high volume of heavy vehicles.
 It is also suitable to be laid on roads that require high skid resistance.
 Gap graded asphalt however does not provide permanent solution to diesel spillage problem.
 Due to its higher cost compared to the conventional asphalt, its use should be limited to high volume roads only.
 When used on roads with sharp corners, ravelling may develop after some time.